bgplab/isis/docs/basic/4-metric.md

 ## Changing the IS-IS Interface Metric

 You can change the IS-IS interface metric with an interface configuration command similar to **isis metric**[^L1L2M].
-Change the metric on the R1-R3 link to 50 (you have to make the change on both ends of the link).
+Change the metric on the R1-R3 link to 50 (you must make the change on both ends).

 [^L1L2M]: IS-IS can use different metrics for L1 and L2 adjacencies.
 Don't waste your time on that detail, and I hope you'll never see a network using it outside of a CCIE lab.